dankelley/whalestrike/joss/paper.md

-involved using published records of whale injury and death to calibrate a lethality criterion that depends not just on vessel speed, but also on other factors such as vessel mass, prow geometry, etc. The model was expressed in the R language, because it is familiar to many marine biologists and because provides a wide scope of statistical tools for followup work.
-The purpose of the present paper is not to recapitulate the results of @kelley_assessing_2020, but rather to introduce readers to the model code, in the hopes that they might suggest ways to extend it, or to use it in new applications.
+involved using published records of whale injury and death to calibrate a lethality criterion that depends not just on vessel speed, but also on other factors such as vessel mass, prow geometry, etc. The model was expressed in the R language, because it is familiar to many marine biologists and because it provides a wide scope of statistical tools for followup work.
+The purpose of the present paper is not to recapitulate the results of @kelley_assessing_2020, but rather to introduce readers to the code.

 # Model formulation